esayyari/Fragments/README.md

 ##### Please note that all the code used is available on [this github repository](https://github.com/esayyari/Fragments/).
 The code uses python2 or bash, and dependencies are [dendropy4](https://dendropy.org/), [nwcik utility](http://cegg.unige.ch/newick_utils) and [PASTA](https://github.com/smirarab/pasta).

-In this section we will describe the commands we used for generating and performing the simulations as well as the biological analyses.
+In this section, we will describe the commands we used for generating and performing the simulations as well as the biological analyses.

 ### Filtering alignments
 We used  __mask-for-gt.sh__ (internally uses [PASTA](https://github.com/smirarab/pasta)) to remove alignments with lots of gap characters.